History of the Republic of China: Fight against warlordism and the First United Front

 In 1922 the Kuomintang-warlord alliance in Guangzhou was ruptured, and Sun fled to Shanghai.
 By then he saw the need to seek Soviet support for his cause.
 In 1923 a joint statement by Sun and a Soviet representative in Shanghai pledged Soviet assistance for China's national unification.
 Soviet advisers—the most prominent of whom was an agent of the Comintern, Mikhail Borodin—began to arrive in China in 1923 to aid in the reorganization and consolidation of the Kuomintang along the lines of the Communist Party of the Soviet Union and establish the First United Front.
 The CCP was under Comintern instructions to cooperate with the Kuomintang, and its members were encouraged to join while maintaining their party identities to form a "bloc within."

-The policy of working with the Kuomintang and Chiang Kai-shek had been recommended by the Dutch Communist Henk Sneevliet, chosen in 1923 to be the Comintern representative in China due to his revolutionary experience in the Dutch Indies, where he had a major role in founding the Partai Komunis Indonesia (PKI), and who felt that the Chinese communist party was too small and weak to undertake a major effort on its own.
+The policy of working with the Kuomintang and Chiang Kai-shek had been recommended by the Dutch Communist Henk Sneevliet, chosen in 1923 to be the Comintern representative in China due to his revolutionary experience in the Dutch Indies, where he had a major role in founding the Communist Party of Indonesia (PKI), and who felt that the Chinese communist party was too small and weak to undertake a major effort on its own.

 The CCP was still small at the time, having a membership of just 300 in 1921 and only 1,500 by 1925.
 By contrast, the Kuomintang in 1922 already had 150,000 members.
 Soviet advisers also helped the Kuomintang set up a political institute to train propagandists in mass mobilization techniques, and in 1923 sent Chiang Kai-shek, one of Sun's lieutenants from Tongmenghui days, for several months' military and political study in Moscow.
 After Chiang's return in late 1923, he participated in the establishment of the Whampoa Military Academy outside Guangzhou, which was the seat of government under the Kuomintang-CCP alliance.
 In 1924 Chiang became head of the academy and began the rise to prominence that would make him Sun's successor as head of the Kuomintang and the unifier of all China under the right-wing Nationalist Government.